Right to counsel: China

-According to Article 125 of the Constitution of the People's Republic of China and Article 11 of the Criminal Procedure Law of 1996, Chinese citizens have the right to legal counsel in court.
+According to Article 125 of the Constitution of China and Article 11 of the Criminal Procedure Law of 1996, Chinese citizens have the right to legal counsel in court.
 The accused's right to counsel in China only comes into being once a case goes to trial.
 It does not exist at the investigative stage.
 A suspect under investigation only has the right to retain a lawyer to assist in securing bail, making procedural complaints, and seeking details from the police on the nature of the crime alleged, and not to start building a defense.
 A suspect gains the right to retain a lawyer upon having been interrogated or subjected to movement restrictions by the authorities.
 In cases defined as involving state secrets, the right to counsel is more heavily restricted: a lawyer may only be appointed to assist the suspect with the investigating body's permission.
 Chinese law allows courts to appoint a lawyer for a defendant unable to hire one, and it is mandatory for courts to appoint a lawyer to the blind, deaf, and mute, minors, and anyone facing the death penalty.
 The Chinese government operates thousands of legal aid centers nationwide for indigent defendants.
 The provincial governments rather than the central government are responsible for setting the threshold at which an economically disadvantaged person meets the criteria for legal assistance.

+In 2022, Chinese justice agencies issued the Opinions on Further Deepening Pilot Efforts on Having Defense Counsel in All Criminal Cases, which translates to Guidelines for Improving Access to Defense Counsel in Criminal Cases (Trial).
+The guidelines specify procedures to involve defense counsel during both the trial stage and the prosecutorial charging stage.
+Under these guidelines, where an accused has not retained counsel and meets specified criteria, such as facing a felony-level sentence, involvement in a complex or high-profile case, or refusal to plead guilty, the prosecutor’s office or court must notify public defender offices or legal aid organizations to provide court-appointed counsel or arrange assigned counsel.
+The guidelines also require prompt appointment of counsel and interagency coordination to ensure that appointed or assigned lawyers are named within a few days, gain access to discovery and prosecutorial materials, and can counsel on plea negotiations and other procedural rights throughout the criminal process.